 Lying just off the coast of mainland Malaysia, the gorgeous island of Langkawi is a breathtakingly beautiful place to visit, and it fully deserves its nickname ‘the Jewel of Kedah.’
 Located in the Andaman Sea, Langkawi is the largest and most popular island to visit in an archipelago of the same name that is made up of a dazzling ninety-nine islands.

-The only inhabited island in the archipelago besides Tuba, Rebak, and Dayang Bunting, Langkawi boasts a staggering array of incredible sights, with lots of idyllic beaches, sparkling waterfalls, and wonderfully wild nature parks for you to explore.
+The only inhabited island in the archipelago besides Tuba, Rebak, and Dayang Bunting, there are plenty of tourist attractions in Langkawi, with lots of idyllic beaches, sparkling waterfalls, and wonderfully wild nature parks for you to explore.

 Although Kuah, its main town, only has a population of some 30,000 people, there is a surprising amount for visitors to see and do, and its lovely laidback atmosphere will make you feel at home in no time at all.
 Due to the astounding nature on show, Langkawi is a top-rated beach destination, and many people use it as a base for exploring the rest of the nearby islands.